mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 }

 ```
-- Change the `Index.cshtml` Razor View file in the `SportsStore/Views/Cart` folder:
+- Change the `Index.cshtml` Razor View file in the `SportsStore/Views/Cart` folder.

 ```
 ➥@model CartViewModel